its-a-lisa/seventeensierra-hub/src/pages/index.md

     image: /images/OR69HE0.jpg
     content: >-
       Central hub for advice, musings and opinions related to cybersecurity.
-      Coming from an angle of cyber risk management.
+      Content generated from a perspective of cyber risk management.
     actions:
       - type: action
         label: Get Started